-The claim form can be found in this document.
-It is very important that the claim form is completely and correctly filled out with requested documents as not doing so may result in your claim being delayed.
+Please complete our online claim form.
+It is very important that the claim form is completely and correctly filled out as not doing so may result in your claim being delayed.

-We aim to acknowledge your claim within 21 days.
+We will aim to formally acknowledge your claim within 21 days.
 Please allow this time to pass before enquiring about your claim.

 You can then expect to receive a written response stating the outcome of your claim within 90 days of the acknowledgement.
 We do however aim to get back to claimants as soon as we can.